Resilient Control of Dynamic Flow Networks Subject to Stochastic Cyber-Physical Disruptions

-Dynamic flow networks are a class of useful models for a variety of engineering systems including transportation systems, production lines, and communication networks \cite{bertsekas1992data, garavello2006traffic}.
-These systems are subject to disruptions both in the physical part and in the cyber part.
-In the physical part, link flows can be disrupted by capacity-reducing events such as traffic incidents \cite{jin2018stability}, station failures \cite{hu2012resilient}, and hardware malfunctions \cite{anick82}.
-In the cyber part, real-time state observation and feedback actuation can be compromised by sensor or communication failures.
-For example, the failure rate of traffic sensors in some transportation facilities can be as high as 40\% \cite{rajagopal2008distributed}.
-Similar challenges exist in production lines \cite{tolio2002analysis} and communication networks \cite{dong2012fault}.
-Cyber disruptions may degrade the effectiveness of feedback controllers and lead to losses in the physical part \cite{sandberg2015cyberphysical}.
-Both types of disruptions are hard to predict and have to be modeled as stochastic processes \cite{anick82,tolio2002analysis,dong2012fault,cassandras02}.
+Dynamic flow networks are widely used to model engineering systems including transportation systems \cite{schmitt2018exact} and communication networks \cite{mandjes2003models}.
+These systems are susceptible to disruptions both in physical and cyber parts.
+In the physical part, link flows can be disrupted by capacity-reducing events such as traffic incidents \cite{jin2018stability}.
+In the cyber part, unreliable state observation or faulty feedback actuation may occur, which degrades the effectiveness of feedback controllers and lead to physical losses \cite{sandberg2015cyberphysical}.
+Typically, both types of disruptions are hard to predict and thus need treatment in a stochastic manner.
+For instance, probabilistic models were used to evaluate freeway capacity, which is supported by field studies \cite{polus2002stochastic}.
+This modeling technique is also applicable to sensing faults \cite{dong2012fault}.
 Since network systems involve very large numbers of cyber-physical components, it is neither economically feasible nor technically necessary to prevent all disruptions.
-Instead, a practical solution is to integrate disruptions in modeling to achieve resiliency-by-design \cite{cardenas2009challenges}.
-However, limited models and methods have been developed for systematically analyzing network resiliency and designing control strategies in the face of these disruptions.
+Instead, a practical solution is to integrate disruptions into modeling control schemes \cite{cardenas2009challenges}.
+However, limited studies have discussed such method for dynamic flow networks subject to stochastic disruptions.